MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 > [!NOTE]
 > Microsoft Edge for Business, the new, dedicated work experience for Microsoft Edge, is in preview today!
 [Try Microsoft Edge for Business](/deployedge/microsoft-edge-for-business), including the switching between work and personal browsing, and let us know what you think.

-This article describes how Microsoft Edge supports Conditional Access, and how to access resources protected by Conditional Access.
+This article describes how Microsoft Edge supports Conditional Access, and how you can access resources protected by Conditional Access.

 A key aspect of cloud security is identity and access when it comes to managing your cloud resources.
 In a mobile-first, cloud-first world, users can access your organization's resources using various devices and apps from anywhere.
 As a result of this, just focusing on who can access a resource isn't sufficient.
 You also need to factor in how a resource is accessed.
-Microsoft Entra Conditional Access helps you master the balance between security and productivity.
+Microsoft Entra Conditional Access (*formerly Azure Active Directory (Azure AD) Conditional Access*) helps you master the balance between security and productivity.

 ## Accessing Conditional Access protected resources in Microsoft Edge